aweiker/fallacies-distributed-computing/README.md

 - Classify data and capabilities
 - Authenticate and Authorize remote calls
 - Encrypt in transit and at rest
-- Utilize a sercice mesh
+- Utilize a service mesh

 ### 4b.
 Examples

 - Istio

 ## Sources